Motivic and $\ell$-adic realizations of the category of singularities of the zero locus of a global section of a vector bundle: Preliminaries and notation

 \subsection{\texorpdfstring{$\ell$}{l}-adic realization of dg categories}

 We will need a way to associate an $\ell$-adic sheaf to a dg category.
-We follow the construction given in \cite[\S3.6, \S3.7]{brtv}, which relies on results of J.~Ayoub and D.C.~Cisinski-F.~Déglise.
+We follow the construction given in \cite[\S3.6, \S3.7]{brtv}, which relies on results of J.~Ayoub and D.-C.~Cisinski - F.~D\'eglise.
+Let $\HQ$ be the Eilenberg-MacLane spectrum of rational homotopy theory.
+Then we get